-- 11.2 The decision of the Examiners shall be reported and their report made available to the Faculty Board, in the case of a person submitting under para.5 or para.7, or to the Senate, in the case of a person submitting under para.6, and the Faculty Board or Senate as the case may be, having considered the decision of the Examiners, shall award the degree, if any, recommended by the Examiners except as provided in para.
-12.3 hereof. - 11.3 In any case where the Examiners are unable to agree upon their decision, an additional (External) Examiner shall be appointed whose decision shall be final.
+11.2 The decision of the Examiners shall be reported and their report made available to the Faculty Board, and the Faculty Board, having considered the decision of the Examiners, shall award the degree, if any, recommended by the Examiners except as provided in para.
+12.4 hereof.

+11.3 In any case where the Examiners are unable to agree upon their decision, an additional (External) Examiner shall be appointed whose decision shall be final.
 Where that decision is 'refer', the examination of the referred thesis shall be conducted wherever possible by all the appointed examiners.